Published: April 10, 2017

 Understanding ObamaCare’s 2018 Open Enrollment Period

-ObamaCare’s 2018 Open Enrollment period will start November 1, 2017 and end December 15, 2017.
+ObamaCare’s 2018 Open Enrollment period started November 1, 2017 and ends on December 15, 2017.
 However, some states extended enrollment until January 2018.
 See state-specific deadlines for 2018 coverage below.

 Open enrollment is the only time you can enroll in a health plan on the individual market without qualifying for special enrollment.

 If you want to keep it simple, you can sign up for HealthCare.Gov and find out if you qualify for cost assistance now.
 If you want more information about getting health coverage and cost assistance for 2018, keep reading.

 NOTE: There are some changes to open enrollment this year, see CMS Issues Proposed Rule to Increase Patients’ Health Insurance Choices for 2018 or keep reading to learn the essentials.